EDUCBA Logo

 Example 2-10

 Step 10: Once done, now compile and run the code.
 We will get and dialog box in the name of VBA_Replace.
-From here, select the list of subjects which we need to replace as Original Range and click on OK.
+From here, select the list of subjects we need to replace as Original Range and click OK.
 Then we will get another box; from there, select the Replace range from E2 to F8.
-This table has the data which need to get replaced, and click on OK.
+This table has the data that needs replacing, and click OK.

 VBA Replace Example 2-11